Peptide-Based Immunogen Design

-Therapeutic vaccines based on synthetic conformational peptide antigens that mimic target proteins
+Immunogen design: Therapeutic vaccines derived from synthetic conformational peptide antigens that mimic target proteins

-Immunotherapy is a rapidly emerging field providing new therapies for cancer and other at present incurable diseases.
-A major attraction of this approach is that it offers the prospect of precisely targeted therapies with greatly reduced risk of side effects and minimal discomfort to the patient.
+Immunotherapy is a rapidly emerging field of new therapies for cancer and other currently incurable diseases.
+A major benefit of this approach is the prospect of precisely targeted therapies with a considerably lower risk of side effects and minimal discomfort for the patient.

 The mainstay of current immunotherapies is formed by antibody-based products.
 Therapeutic antibodies are produced outside the body and administered by intravenous infusion.
-The obvious next step is to have the body produce the antibodies itself via active immunization.
-This has many advantages including creating new opportunities for the development of additional treatment options and the creation of more advanced and effective regimens by combining active and passive immunization.
+The next step is to have the body produce the antibodies itself via active immunization.
+Combining active and passive immunization has many advantages, including opening up new opportunities for the development of additional treatment options, as well as creating more advanced and effective treatment regimens.

-Pepscan has thorough experience in the discovery and development of therapeutic vaccines based on synthetic peptide antigens.
-Pepscan has over the years developed a unique technology platform for the generation of these antigens, based on mimicry of target proteins with conformational peptides.
+Pepscan has extensive experience in discovery, development and design of peptide immunogens derived from synthetic peptide antigens.
+Over the years, we have developed a unique technology platform for the generation of these antigens based on the mimicry of target proteins with conformational peptides.

-As part of our drug discovery services Pepscan has assisted in the discovery and development of several therapeutic vaccines, of which the most advanced is currently in clinical development by a partner.
-Contact us for more information.
+With our drug discovery services, Pepscan has assisted in the discovery and development of several peptide immunogens.
+Our most advanced peptide immunogen to date is currently in clinical development by a partner.

 Case example: a peptide-based therapeutic vaccine targeting hVEGF